 There are numerous circumstances in the issue of parentage where legal assistance is required.
 First is when proving parentage and gaining rights with regards to your child.
 On the flip side of the coin is contesting or denying parentage.
 Information may sometimes be given to a man that leads him to think that the child he has taken responsibility for is not his actual biological child.

 An expert Crystal Beach, FL family lawyer who has experience with parentage cases, such as the Paternity Lawyers of The Law Office of Kerya L. Koeut, P.A., will be able to help you get through these matters successfully.

 Free Consultation with an Experienced Father’s Rights Lawyer

 We are ready to help you!
-If you find yourself needing help in proving or contesting paternity, obtaining access to your child, or have legal queries regarding Father’s Rights, contact us!
-Our Crystal Beach father’s rights lawyers offer all our new clients a FREE 15-minute phone consultation to discuss how we can work together.
+If you find yourself needing help in proving or contesting paternity, obtaining access to your child, or have legal queries regarding Crystal Beach Father’s Rights, contact us!
+We offer all our new clients a FREE 15-minute phone consultation to discuss how we can work together.